Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU: Introduction

-Our contributions are as follows: \begin{itemize} \item The design of a real-time proactive conversational assistant that relies on only audio and IMU inputs from a lightweight wearable device, hence significantly reducing computational complexity compared to video-based assistants. \item A novel User Whim Agnostic (UWA) LoRA finetuning method for a language model that makes it retain the tendency to communicate important instructions but limits the tendency to convey dialogues of low importance. \item A framework to evaluate the performance of such a proactive assistant. \end{itemize}
+\item The design of an on-device real-time proactive conversational assistant that relies on only audio and IMU inputs from a wearable device, hence significantly reducing computational complexity compared to video-based assistants. \item A method to generate a multi-turn conversation dataset with timestamps where a proactive assistant guides a user based on recognized activities while correcting mistakes and answering questions. \item A finetuning method for the language model acting as an assistant that shows a 150\% improvement in recall of answers, a 50\% improvement in precision, and a 55\% improvement in the LLM-judged rating over its pretrained counterpart, averaged across tasks and model sizes. \end{itemize}